 Is there a Relationship Between Schizophrenia and Cannabis Use?

-Previous studies have shown a connection between cannabis use and schizophrenia.
+Previous studies have shown a connection between cannabis use and schizophrenia and psychosis.
 A new study suggests that the relationship is more complex than simple cause-and-effect.
 The new study, led by King’s College London, was published in the journal Molecular Psychiatry.

-An important result of the new study is that the genes that increase risk of schizophrenia may also increase the likelihood of using cannabis.
+An important result of the new study is that the same genes that increase the risk of schizophrenia may also increase the likelihood of using cannabis.

 Click here to read the full article by Traci Pederson, writing in Psych Central.